Your #1 resource for transportation information & options to make getting into and around the District easier than ever.

 - Protect the equal employment opportunity rights of District government employees.

 - Review, approve, and monitor the affirmative action plans of all District government departments and agencies.
-This includes review of special departmental emphasis programs for the disabled.
+This includes review of special departmental emphasis programs for people with disabilities.

 - Investigate complaints and conditions causing community tension and conflict which could lead to breaches of the peace and public disorder.